mdekstrand/cs533-web/glossary.md

     Introduced in {video}`week2:group-aggregate`.

+aleatoric uncertainty
+    Uncertainty that arises due to inherent randomness, such that further information will not make us more certain.
+    Contrast {term}`epistemic uncertainty`.

 arithmetic mean
     The most common type of {term}`mean`, computed from a sequence of observations as $\bar{x} = \frac{1}{n} \sum_i x_i$.
     When using the term “mean” without an additional qualifier, this is the type of mean we mean.